Sefaris/sefaris-mds/README.md

 ### Development

-- Using the npm script `watch`: Application is started in `development mode` with access to debug window and is automaticly hot-reloaded for the `Main` and `Renderer` processes.
+- Using the npm script `watch`: Application is started in `development mode` with access to debug window and is automatically hot-reloaded for the `Main` and `Renderer` processes.
 - Using the npm script `compile`: This script is configured to compile the application as quickly as possible.
 It is not ready for distribution, it is compiled only for debugging.
 - Using GitHub Actions: The application is compiled and ready-to-distribute files are automatically added as a draft to the GitHub releases page.